milesmfe/kec.ILEConfigExcel/README.md

 ### Formulae (Table)

 There are three processing tables each labeled according to their encapsulating tab's name.
 Each cell in tables LINES and BUDDY contains a formula pointing to the PROCESS table.
-These formulae implement the processing logic as defined [[here]](#processing-logic).
+These formulae implement the processing logic as defined below.

-## Processing Logic {processing-logic}
+## Processing Logic

 Lorem ipsum.